joshuaaymett/block_crawler/README.md

 - Batch database insertions
 - Add multithreading for endpoint requests (account for endpoint request limits, add "smart" functionality for dynamically adjusting)
 - Unit testing
+- Enhance logging to use python logging library.
+Current implementation uses print
+- Verify that tables with correct schemas exist and throw an error of there's a schema mismatch